thelittlekid/exposure/README.md

 # Using the pretrained model
  - `python3 evaluate.py example pretrained models/sample_inputs/*.tif`
  - Results will be generated at `outputs/`
+ - For PyCharm users, please run the command using a terminal, as PyCharm does not recognize the `*` symbol well and returns an error like
+  `ValueError: could not broadcast input array from shape (500,333,3) into shape (333,500,3)` in `tifffile.py`

 # Training your own model
+#### Using the default MIT-Adobe FiveK dataset
   - `python3 fetch_fivek.py`
     - This script will automatically setup the [`MIT-Adobe FiveK Dataset`](https://data.csail.mit.edu/graphics/fivek/)
     - Total download size: ~2.4GB